Drug information provided by: IBM Micromedex

 Tell your doctor if you have received radiation treatment in the past.
 You may be more sensitive to the effects of this medicine (eg, pain and redness of the skin at the place of earlier radiation treatment).

-If you have kidney problems, make sure your doctor knows if you are using an NSAID medicine for pain or arthritis, especially ibuprofen.
+If you have kidney problems, make sure your doctor knows if you are using an NSAID or pain or arthritis medicine, especially ibuprofen.
+Do not take ibuprofen at least 2 days before or 2 days after receiving this medicine.
 Taking ibuprofen during treatment with this medicine may increase your risks for bone marrow, kidney, and stomach or bowel problems.

 If you plan to have children, talk with your doctor before using this medicine.
 Some men receiving this medicine have become infertile (unable to have children).